piyushpatel2005/go-exploration/notes/variables-and-data-types/index.md

 ./main.go:8:9: cannot use "Hello" (untyped string constant) as int value in assignment
 ```

+In Go community, it's a standard practice to use shorthand notation if you're initializing a variable and use long variable declaration if you're not initializing those as that give clear idea on the type of the data.

 ## Constants

 Constants are like variables however once initialized, the value cannot be modified.
 These are declared using `const` keyword.
 We cannot declare a constant without initializing a value, i.e. the value cannot be assigned later or zero value does not apply to constants.
 Also, shorthand variable assignment does not apply to constants.
 They will usually have a global scope.
 The basic syntax for constants look like this.